marydodo/terra-test/README.md

-# Terraform Basics.
+## Terraform Basics.
 Installing Terraform.

-[x] Install Terraform binary
+[/] Install Terraform binary

-[x] Install Docker Desktop for Windows
+[/] Install Docker Desktop for Windows

-[x] Initialize a Terraform + Docker project
+[/] Initialize a Terraform + Docker project

-[x] Provision NGINX server container using Docker
+[/] Provision NGINX server container using Docker

-[x] Verify existance of NGINX containter ( achieve "Welcome to NGINX" message)
+[/] Verify existence of NGINX container ( achieve "Welcome to NGINX" message)

-[x] Destroy NGINX container
+[/] Destroy Docker NGINX container

-### Questions, comments, issues, etc:
+### Questions, comments, concerns, etc:

-#### Infrastucture as Code with Terraform - What is Terraform doing?
+#### Infrastructure as Code with Terraform - What is Terraform doing?

+Terraform can be used to build, change, and version infrastructure.
+This allows the ability to manage existing service providers like AWS or GCP or custom solutions.
+Terraform works by using configuration files to define parts required to run an application or datacenter.
+Terraform creates a plan to describe what needs to happen to reach a desired state, then performs the build as described in the plan.

+Main features of Terraform:

+* Infrastructure as Code
+ - Infrastructure as code is a high-level configuration syntax that works as a versioned map of the datacenter and can be shared and re-used.
+You tread the versioned maps as any other code.

+* Execution Plans
+  - This is the planning step.
+The plan created shows what Terraform will do when you run an apply.
+You can see everything that is about to happen.

+* Resource Graph
+  - A graph showing all creation and modifications of non-dependent resources.

+* Change Automation
+  - Using execution plan and resource graph, the map of what Terraform will change in what order helps avoid any possible human errors.

 #### Advantages of Terraform - What kinds of problems does Terraform solve?

+Terraform can help manage different environments which similar configurations.